Ribka Sugiarto

-Ribka Sugiarto (born 22 January 2000) is an Indonesian badminton player specializing in doubles.
-Born in Tangerang, she was selected to join the Djarum club in 2013.
+Ribka Sugiarto (born 22 January 2000) is a former Indonesian badminton player specializing in doubles.
+Born in Karanganyar, she was selected to join the Djarum club in 2013.
 Sugiarto was the gold medalist at the 2018 Asian Junior Championships partnered with Febriana Dwipuji Kusuma, and won her first senior international title in 2019 Indonesia Masters, a Super 100 tournament with Siti Fadia Silva Ramadhanti.

 Career

+In September–October 2021, Sugiarto alongside the Indonesian team competed at the 2021 Sudirman Cup in Vantaa, Finland.
+She won a match in the group stage against Evgeniya Kosetskaya and Ekaterina Malkova of Russia.
+Indonesia advanced to the knockout stage but lost at the quarterfinals against Malaysia.

 2022

 In June, Ribka Sugiarto was paired with Febby Valencia Dwijayanti Gani and lost in the quarter-finals of Indonesia Masters.
 In July, they also lost in the quarter-finals of Malaysia Open.

 In October, Ribka Sugiarto was paired with Lanny Tria Mayasari and lost in the second round of 2022 Vietnam Open, but won the Malang Indonesia International, her first senior title.
 In December, they won their second titles at the Bahrain International Challenge.